 It is important that you provide credible documents to the Embassy as they reserve the right to call the applicant for an interview.
 Immigration officers can also ask for additional documentation when deemed necessary.
 Make sure that you provide them with the original and a copy.
 The copies will be kept by the Embassy and the original will be returned to the applicant upon presentation and upon request of the border police at the entry point in Romania.

-Take note that the Embassy only approves only a maximum of 15 days for tourist visas in order to avoid any attempt to circumvent the legislation regarding work permits.
+Take note that the Embassy only approves only a maximum of 15 days on tourist visa for Romania in order to avoid any attempt to circumvent the legislation regarding work permits.
 If you are planning to stay longer than 90 days, you need to apply for a temporary residence permit.
 It can be done either before arriving in Romania or at least 30 days before the 90-day “no visa” stay expires).
 You can go to http://evisa.mae.ro to apply for an extended stay visa.

 The visa processing takes between 7 to 14 days and cost about 70USD.